Every child deserves the fundamental right to feel safe, secure and protected.

 - You were made to feel responsible for your parents and their level of happiness.

-- You weren’t given physical affection, e.g. hugs, kisses, cuddles.
+- You weren’t given physical affection, e.g., hugs, kisses, cuddles.

-This list is by no means exhaustive.
+The more frequently these situations repeated themselves, the more likely your inner child felt unsafe, abandoned, and neglected.
+Also, this list is by no means exhaustive.
 So if you feel I have left something out, please share in the comments.

-Types of Childhood Neglect
+Three Types of Childhood Neglect

 Let’s further break down the ways you were made to feel unsafe and unloved as a child (if you had a dysfunctional upbringing).